martz-rgb/ask-vk-bot/README.md

 thoughts and long-term:

+- [ ] maybe remove error from ask.Schedule & create init method to check
+- [ ] postponed method more optimized?
+- [ ] some error resistent like not to stop all things but only affected by error (watcher)
 - [ ] add timeslot test for exclude\merge
 - [ ] use context in nodes
 - [ ] print in log unsended